 BNB has a trading supply of over 200 million tokens, and once that many tokens are released, no more will be produced.
 The purpose of a Binance coin is to cover transaction fees.
 If you have it in your wallet, the platform will use it to pay your crypto trading fee for that transaction at the earlier mentioned discounted rate.
 This is a great way to save in fees compared to paying in USD.

 Binance Coin wants you to pay your transaction fees with their crypto coin, which is why they created the discount programs to use their BNB.
 However, it's still possible for you to pay your transaction fees with whatever cryptocurrency you're trading with!

 Not only does BNB help a utility token, but it's a great asset to have that's set to become valuable within the next few years!

-It’s very clear why Binance has become one of the leading cryptocurrencies in the world.
+However, it's very clear why Binance/Binance.US has become two of the leading exchanges in cryptocurrencies in the world.
 Not only does Binance offer an extremely easy, beginner-friendly platform to use, but their low fees and list of cryptocurrencies attract beginners and veterans alike!